cibernox/precompile-intl-runtime/README.md

 Although this library can be used on its own to localize numbers, dates and times, it is very likely that you want to have internationalized texts in your app.

-This library **does not** handle message formatting, instead it pairs with [babel-plugin-precompile-intl](https://github.com/cibernox/babel-plugin-precompile-intl), a babel plugin that compiles messages in the [ICU message format](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Intl), which is the defacto standard for internalization and has implementations in almost every programming language, to super fast functions that use the functions in this package for the runtime part.
+This library **does not** handle message formatting, instead it pairs with [babel-plugin-precompile-intl](https a babel plugin that compiles messages in the [ICU message format](https is the defacto standard for internalization and has implementations in almost every programming language, to super fast functions that use the functions in this package for the runtime part.